ISA Senior Schedule 2024 & Rules/Information

 The protest will be decided by the tournament officials.
 Coaches must protest any umpires rule interpretation before the next pitch.
 Player eligibility must be made before the completion of the second inning.

-Dugouts should consist of players, coaches, sponsors, and a bat boy.
+Dugouts should consist of players, coaches, sponsors, everyone has to be on the roster.
 No spectators will be allowed in the dugouts.

 A player may only play with one team per age division at any tournament.
 A team may have up to 3 players from 1 skill level higher at the same age at any event.
 A player cannot be on two rosters in different age levels if teams are combined in pool play.